cityofaustin/vision-zero/README.md

 Collection of utilities related to maintaining data and other resources related to the Vision Zero Data projects.

+## Local Development
+The suite has a python script which can be used to run and populate a local development instance of the stack.
+The script is found in the root of the repository, and is named `vision-zero`.
+It's recommended to create a virtual environment in the root of the repo, and if you name it `venv`, it will be ignored by the `.gitignore` file in place.
+VS Code will automatically source the activation script, if you start a terminal from within it to interface with the stack.

+The `vision-zero` program is a light wrapper around the functionality provided by `docker compose`.
+By inspecting the `docker-compose.yml` file, you can find the definitions of the services in the stack, and you can use the `docker compose` command to turn up, stop, and attach terminals to the running containers and execute on-off commands.
+This can provide you access to containers to install nodejs libraries, use postgres' supporting programs (`psql`, '`pg_dump`) and other lower level utilities.

+Ideally, you should be able to operate and run the entire vision zero suite and access all needed supporting tooling from any host that can provide a working docker service -- no local node, python, etc. needed.

+### Examples of `vision-zero` commands

+#### `./vision-zero build`

 ## Technology Stack

 Technologies, libraries, and languages used for this project include: